quickcoffee/coronavirusupdate/README.md

 ```

 This will load a tidy dataframe called `coronavirus_update` with one row
-per paragraph and the following structure:
+per paragraph.
+Currently this includes 77 episodes with the following
+structure:

 ``` r
 library(dplyr)